AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 ```

 This a function that takes two numbers, adds them, then prints the result before returning their sum.
 WebAssembly doesn't define a default function that's executed after a module is loaded, so in the host program you need to get a function by it's signature, and run it (quite similar to how `dlopen`/`dlsym` works).

 We expose this `sum` function (and any other functions we want to call from the host VM) as a function that's callable from `C`, using `[#no_mangle]` and `pub extern "C"`.
-If you're coming here from some WASM for the browser tutorials, you may notice we don't need to use `wasm-bindgen` for our scenario.
+If you're coming here from some WASM for the browser tutorials, you may notice we don't need to use `wasm-bindgen` at all.

 ## How do we compile it?
 Rust supports two targets for WebAssembly: `wasm32-unknown-unknown` and `wasm32-wasi`.
 The first one is bare-bones WebAssembly.
 Think of it like the `[#no-std]` of WebAssembly.
 It's the kind you'd use for the browser that doesn't assume any system functions are available.

 At the other end, `wasm32-wasi` assumes that the VM exposes the `WASI` functionality, allowing a different implementation of the standard library to be used (the implementation that depends on the WASI functions to be available).